Report: Bibles for Mideast

 "Even at the age of 98, my grandfather carries on a ministry of intercession as well as writing prayer letters to encourage pastors and believers," says Kevin Senapatiratne of his grandfather, Tiddy Senapatiratne.
 "In his writings, he is challenging people to follow the Scripture and live it out with faith and adventure."

 We present to you here the latest letter from Pastor Tiddy to Pastor Paul of Bibles for Mideast.

 Greetings in the blessed name of our Lord and Savior Jesus Christ who exhorts us to read and obey His Word.

-Sometime back I wrote in one of my letters to you about God commanding us to meditate on Gods’ word day and night.
-(Joshua 1:8,9).
-He did not only command but with He also gave us promises.
-Joshua had only 5 books at that time, but now we have 66 books (in the Bible) to read and obey, and we have many more promises in them.
+Sometime back I wrote in one of my letters to you about God commanding us to meditate on God's Word day and night (Joshua 1:8,9).
+He did not only command us, but He also gave us promises.
+Joshua had only five books at that time, but now we have 66 books (in the Bible) to read and obey, and we have many more promises in them.
 God loves us so much, and I am sure you too would have experienced His love in many ways, just as much as I have, perhaps more.

 The Word of God has been used powerfully by many persons mentioned in the Bible.
 Let us have a look at some of them.

 A centurion wanted his servant healed.
 He knew that if only Jesus would speak a word from just where He was, his servant would be healed, just as for when he speaks a word to his soldiers they obey.
 Please read about it in Matthew 8:5-13.

 Jesus cast out demons with His Word.
 We read about it in many places in the Bible.
 Whatever Jesus said was with authority (Luke 4:32; Matt.
 7:28,29; John 6:63).